 You can find the crop image at the top of the application, it appears when you select an image.
-You can, of course, crop an image in Photoshop etc but the crop image means you don't have to access another application
+You can, of course, do this all in Photoshop etc but this feature means you don't have do the task in another application

-Select an image to crop in Adobe Illustrator and then click the 'crop image' button and set the crop region interactively with the bounding boxes for the crop.
+Select an image and then click the 'crop image' button and set the region interactively with the bounding boxes.
 Set the PPI and click apply.
-You can move the crop region around by using the selection tool as well as re-sizing the crop region via the same tool.
-You can also use the top bar to change the crop region position and size
+You can move the region around by using the selection tool as well as re-sizing the region via the same tool.
+You can also use the top bar to change the region's position and size

-Click the crop image button and change the crop size / origin by changing the crop rectangle (the cropped region can still be seen but with a lower opacity) either interactively or via the top bar.
+Click the button and change the size / origin by editing the rectangle either interactively or via the values in the top bar.
+The area to be removed is in a lower opacity.
 The only setting that needs to be changed along the top bar is PPI setting in the top left and set that to 300 or 72 or 1 etc, it does have an effect on the end result.
-You can also constrain the height and width of the crop by clicking the link button between those settings in the top bar if you are using those controls or hold down the shift key is you are interactively applying the tool.
+You can also constrain the height and width by clicking the link button between those settings in the top bar if you are using those controls or hold down the shift key is you are interactively applying the tool.

-4. Multiple crops of the same image / Use to create Disjointed layer effect from any image
+Multiple / Disjointed layer effect from any image

 You can also the above technique to create slices in the image.
-Instead of just randomly selecting parts of the image to crop, you can crop thin rectangles on different layers across the image and then remove the background.
-You can leave gaps between the cropped rectangles to create a sliced look across the image
+Instead of just randomly selecting parts of the image, you can use thin rectangles on different layers across the image and then remove the background.
+You can leave gaps between the rectangles to create a sliced look across the image